odoo/odoo/doc/search-view.rst

 * :js:func:`~openerp.web.search.Input.get_domain` and
-  :js:func:`~openerp.web.search.Input.get_context` now take a :js:class:`~VS.model.SearchFacet` as parameter, from which it's their job to get whatever value they want
+  :js:func:`~openerp.web.search.Input.get_context` now take a :js:class:`~openerp.web.search.Facet` as parameter, from which it's their job to get whatever value they want

 * :js:func:`~openerp.web.search.Input.get_groupby` has been added.
 It returns